Is domestic violence relevant in a property settlement?

 Evidence of domestic violence during a relationship does not commonly influence the outcome of property settlements.

-However, in some circumstances, domestic violence can be relevant to deciding the value of the contributions of a party who was a victim of that violence.
+However, sometimes, in a narrow band of cases, domestic violence can be relevant to deciding the value of the contributions of a party who was a victim of that violence

-The relevant principle which was originally espoused in the case of Kennon, is as follows:
+The relevant principle which was originally espoused in the case of Kennon (1997) 22 Fam LR 1, is as follows:

 “where there is a course of violent conduct by one party towards the other during the marriage which is demonstrated to have had a significant adverse impact upon that party’s contributions to the marriage, or to put the other way, to have made his or her contributions significantly more arduous than they ought to have been, that is a fact which a trial judge is entitled to take into account in assessing the parties’ respective contributions within s79.”

-The Kennon principle was recently considered in the case of Gillard & Gillard & Anor.
+The Kennon principle was recently considered in the following cases:

 Case Study: Gillard & Gillard & Anor FamCA 841